KristianGausel/jboysen.github.io/_posts/2014-01-19-using-jekyll-static-website-generator-and-github-pages.md

 The research began and I found several options, mostly based on [Jekyll](http://www.jekyllrb.com), a static website generator.
 I found [Jekyll Bootstrap](http://jekyllbootstrap.com/) which comes with a few features out of the box (comments, tags, categories, etc.) but with the default Twitter Bootstrap theme.
 Then I found [Jekyll Themes](http://jekyllthemes.org/) which has a bunch of different themes to use with Jekyll.
 But I couldn't find a very simple, elegant layout.

-A last I came across [Poole](http://getpoole.com/), a simple foundation for Jekyll.
+At last I came across [Poole](http://getpoole.com/), a simple foundation for Jekyll.
 It has two themes of which I chose [Hyde](https://github.com/poole/hyde).

 ## Setting it all up